• Skip to primary navigation

 This is something that I really struggle with!!
 As a high school trained teacher teaching primary art I often think I am not doing enough / doing too much in terms of assessment and I’d love help and to discover the ways other art teachers approach this aspect of our job.

 The way I do it is, I will normally discuss the criteria for an artwork with the kids and write it down on the board as we go.
-I will refer to this criteria several times throughout the process of creating the artwork.
-After the kids have completed their art making I need to get onto assessing it straight away, I use a simple rubric that has 4 aspects (1. did the artwork meet the criteria, 2. how successful was the craftsmanship, 3. was the approach to art making creative, 4. how was the student’s behavior during the process).
-I then award the student with an A, B or C and very rarely a D. However these grades do not go to the student, they are kept for my reporting.
+I will refer to these criteria several times throughout the process of creating the artwork.
+After the kids have completed their art-making I need to get onto assessing it straight away, I use a simple rubric that has 4 aspects (1. did the artwork meet the criteria, 2. how successful was the craftsmanship, 3. was the approach to art-making creative, 4. how was the student’s behavior during the process).
+I then award the student with an A, B, or C and very rarely a D. However these grades do not go to the student, they are kept for my reporting.
 I do give the students verbal feedback throughout the whole process and aim to give them all written feedback with the rubric after I’ve assessed their artwork.

 Anyway… I have no idea sometimes if I am on the right track!!
 Sometimes it feels really effective, and other times not so effective, so would love to share ideas on this one.